CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 13. Click in the **Subject box**, then type: **Recommendation changed:**

 14. Click just after Recommendation changed: to get your cursor in the right place.
-In the dynamic content box, click on **Dynamic content** and then select `Properties Display Name` (click Add dynamic content if it doesn’t pop out automatically.
+In the dynamic content box, click on **Dynamic content** and then select `Properties Display Name` in the list (click Add dynamic content if it doesn’t pop out automatically).

 15. Click into the Body text box and type the following: